IDMNYU/DM1123-VFS-FA16-DUFF/dm1123_vfs_syllabus.md

 * 5% logo show and tell
 * 5% creator show and tell
 * 5% midterm (final logo) self assessment and rubric
-* 5% letter to next cohort, final self assessment and rubric
+* 5% letter or video to next cohort, final self assessment and rubric
 * 5% IDM coursework documentation